JSandersius/nodeServer/5-DisplayLibData/notes/notes.md

-1 Asynchronous flow control using async
+(1) Asynchronous flow control using async async.parallel() to execute any operations that must be performed in parallel.

+  async.series() for when we need to ensure that asynchronous operations are performed in series.

+  async.waterfall() for operations that must be run in series, with each operation depending on the results of preceding operations.

 2 Template primer
 3 The LocalLibrary base template
 4 Home page